 The built-in array() data type has many ways that it can be manipulated.
 One of those ways is through the array_shift() function that treats an array as a queue, taking array elements from the front of the queue and moving up all of the other items in the array.
 When you define an array that… Hankering to get the remainder of “PHP array_shift() With Non-Numeric Keys?”
 Click this link!

 PHP has a built-in array() data type which can be easily treated as though it were a list or a queue data type.
-The way to do this is through the use of the array_shift() function which takes the element at the beginning of the array and returns it, and in the process, shortens the… Need to read the rest of this article
+The way to do this is through the use of the array_shift() function which takes the element at the beginning of the array and returns it, and in the process, shortens the… Click to read the rest of this article

 PHP provides incredibly rich and diverse functionality for manipulating arrays.
-The word "array" and the data type array() in PHP is a bit of a misnomer because the built-in functionality of PHP is quite capable of treating arrays as though they were many other data structures from simple arrays such as regular single-dimension arrays, regular,… Continue reading the rest of the post
+The word "array" and the data type array() in PHP is a bit of a misnomer because the built-in functionality of PHP is quite capable of treating arrays as though they were many other data structures from simple arrays such as regular single-dimension arrays, regular,… Continue reading the rest of “PHP array_pop() Function.”

 PHP provides the built-in ability to randomly sort, i.e. shuffle, an array of values in place.
 The PHP shuffle() function takes a standard array of values and swaps each element randomly with another element in the array.
 The shuffle terminology comes from what you would do if you needed to shuffle a deck of playing… Looking to read the rest of “PHP shuffle() Function?”
 Click on this link!